oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

-* **Milestone 1:** Create the blog home page and individual blog post pages (but hide them behind a flag for now).
-It should be possible to create a new blog post (using the existing blog post creation infrastructure) and have it appear on the new blog page.
+* **Milestone 1:** Create the blog homepage and individual blog post pages (but hide them behind a  \
+“development mode” flag for now).
+Blog editors should be able to create a new blog post (using the existing blog post creation infrastructure) and have it appear on the new blog page.
-* **Milestone 2:** Migrate all blog posts from Medium to the blog page on Oppia.org.
+* **Milestone 2:** Migrate all blog posts from Medium to the blog page on Oppia.org, and ensure that all the blog posts look nice and display correctly for readers.
+Add a link to the Oppia navigation bar and footer that points to the new blog.

 **Dependency on Release Schedule:** Since migration of the blog posts needs to be done on the production server, the timeline for this project should be planned carefully so that the necessary functionality is deployed by the time the blog posts need to be migrated.

+**Proposal notes:**

+* Care should be taken to ensure that the blog page is accessible, and displays well in both desktop and mobile views.

+**Useful resources:**

+* Mocks for the blog-related pages: [link](https://xd.adobe.com/view/9bb82409-cdca-432a-b11c-88324643e2c0-ceeb/grid).
+(You might also wish to see pages 6 and 11+ of [Rijuta’s GSoC proposal](https://github.com/oppia/oppia/wiki/pdfs/GSoC2021RijutaSingh.pdf) from 2021, which describe the intended product designs for these pages.)

 ---